riyagarg08/gmail-to-sheets/README.md

 ---

 ## 🔁 State Management & Duplicate Prevention
-State is stored in a local file.
+State is stored in a local file: last_processed.txt